 Throughout her paintings — unfinished or completed — Frida’s lust for life was evident.
 In spite of her illnesses, the numerous miscarriages she had and the heartaches she’s had to endure from Diego, she radiated what she painted in the simplest, but also grandest terms: Viva la ida.
 Long live life.

-After her (and Diego’s) paintings were also photographs of Frida herself, with eyes that pierced and a stance that was bold and fearless.
-I stared at one of her photos, one from Lucienne Bloch’s series.
+After her (and Diego’s) paintings were also photographs of Frida herself, with eyes that pierced and a stance so bold, so fearless.
+I stared at one of her photos for some time, one from Lucienne Bloch’s series.
 In the photo, Frida is looking straight into the camera, her necklace dangling from between her lips.
 It was evocative, but firm.
-There’s a photo of her plaiting her hair, naked from the waist up.
-In another photo, she’s on a boat leaning down against the rail, her fingers playing with the water.
+A quiet, unyielding strength.
+There’s also photo of her plaiting her hair, naked from the waist up.
+In another one, she’s on a boat leaning down against the rail, her fingers playing with the water.